Documentation

 Resolving the order payment

-In this step, we will communicate the necessary payment data to VTEX for the finalization of the order's payment.
+Now, we will communicate the necessary payment data to VTEX to finalize the order payment.

-• Send a request to the Send payments information public endpoint, considering the following:
+• Send a request to the Send payments information endpoint, considering the following:

-• Use the transactionId value obtained in the previous step as a path parameter.
+• Use the orderId value from the previous step as a query string parameter.

 • Ensure that the request body is based on the paymentData section of your orderForm.